vilozio/billbuddy/SETUP_GUIDE.md

 - Make sure there are no extra spaces or quotes

 ### "Failed to initialize Google Drive/Sheets service"
-- Verify credentials file path is correct
+- Verify OAuth client file exists at `credentials/oauth-client.json`
-- Check if service account has access to Drive folder and Sheet
+- Run authentication: `python -m authenticate`
+- Check that you signed in with the correct Google account
 - Ensure APIs are enabled in Google Cloud Console

 ### "Failed to extract data from receipt"